thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

     - Right-click in the editor margin and select Add Conditional Breakpoint.
     - Use the Add Conditional Breakpoint command in the Command Palette (⇧⌘P).

-- Choose the type of condition you want to set (expression, hit count, or wait for breakpoint).
+- Choose the type of condition you want to set (expression, hit count, or wait for a breakpoint).

 ![Creating a conditional breakpoint](https://github.com/Open-CMSIS-Pack/vscode-cmsis-debugger/raw/main/images/conditional-bkpt.gif)